 💭 The above Conda installation would create more than 40k files if installed directly on the parallel file system.
 Containerizing the environment with Tykky decreases this to less than 200, thus avoiding Lustre performance issues.

-💬 To modify an existing Tykky-based Conda environment you can use the update
+💬 To modify an existing Tykky-based Conda environment, you can use the update

-keyword of conda-containerize
+sub-command of conda-containerize

 together with the --post-install